beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 If you download this zipped folder, there is no need to download other files/folders linked further in the tutorial.
 </div>

-## TIMEPOINT 1: A cluster of cases of unknown aetiology
+## EXERCISE 1: A cluster of cases of unknown aetiology

 {% include sitrep.html content='As of 30th June 2024, 20 cases of acute respiratory infections have been reported with 7 deaths.
 A subset of patients have presented with dizziness, fatigue and some more severe neurological symptoms.
 The infectious agent is currently unknown, however metagenomic sequencing of reported cases has been carried out.
 We await results from the bioinformatics team.
 ' %}